Brewers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have been chosen as underdogs in 52 games this year and have walked away with the win 25 times (48.1%) in those games.
+- The Brewers have been underdogs in 53 games this season and have come away with the win 25 times (47.2%) in those contests.

-- Milwaukee has played as an underdog of +180 or more once this season and lost that game.
+- Milwaukee has not entered a game this season with longer moneyline odds than +195.

-- Bookmakers have implied with the moneyline set for this matchup that the Brewers have a 35.7% chance of pulling out a win.
+- The Brewers have an implied victory probability of 33.9% according to the moneyline set for this matchup.

-- Milwaukee's games have gone over the total in 52 of its 119 chances.
+- Games involving Milwaukee have gone over the total set by sportsbooks in 52 of 120 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!